 Do students need to apply for admission at both schools?

 Yes, students need to apply and be admitted to both schools and can apply through Apply Texas or The Common Application.
-On your TXST application, select a program that is offered by TXST at Collin College.
-Students should meet with their TXST Regional Coordinator to confirm course readiness for concurrent enrollment before applying.
+Submit your applications to Texas State and your partner college.
+Make sure to choose the campus and major for your TXST Local co-enrollment program with TXST.

 -